Navigating Taxation in Dubai: A Simple Guide

 It’s accurate to say that the majority of individuals in the UAE, including citizens, expatriates, employees, and the self-employed, do not need to file or pay taxes on their UAE-source or foreign-source income.

-This new tax regime will likely apply to all business activities, excluding natural resource extraction, which is already taxed at the Emirate level.
-Existing corporate tax incentives for free zone businesses will continue, provided they comply with regulatory requirements and do not conduct business in mainland UAE.
+However, existing corporate tax incentives for free zone businesses will continue, provided they comply with regulatory requirements and do not conduct business in mainland UAE.

 Taxation in the UAE: A Closer Look